News and views

 Our new HLM briefing document highlights key priorities for achieving equitable, integrated, and rights-based mental health services worldwide and is meant to support UN Member States, policymakers, and advocates.

-The briefing is endorsed by leading global organizations, Save the Children, World Federation for Mental Health, PATH, MHPSS Collaborative and others, this briefing is a call to action for stakeholders to unite around shared priorities and influence the outcomes of the HLM.
+The briefing is endorsed by leading global organisations, Save the Children, World Federation for Mental Health, PATH, MHPSS Collaborative and.
+Let’s unite around shared priorities and influence the outcomes of the HLM!

 Reflecting on COP29